Michael J. Fox Foundation

 Grant in 2022

-Seelos Therapeutics, Inc. is a clinical-stage biopharmaceutical company dedicated to developing innovative therapeutics aimed at addressing unmet medical needs in central nervous system disorders and other rare conditions.
-The company's lead programs include SLS-002, an intranasal formulation of racemic ketamine designed to treat acute suicidal ideation and behavior in patients with major depressive disorder and post-traumatic stress disorder; SLS-005, a protein stabilizer for Sanfilippo syndrome; and SLS-006, a partial dopamine agonist for Parkinson's disease.
-Additionally, Seelos has several preclinical programs, such as SLS-007, an anti-alpha-synuclein peptidic inhibitor targeting Parkinson's; SLS-008, an antagonist for chronic inflammation in asthma; SLS-010, an oral treatment for narcolepsy; and SLS-012, an injectable therapy for post-operative pain management.
-Founded in 2016 and headquartered in New York, Seelos aims to improve patient outcomes in both psychiatric and movement disorders, including orphan diseases.
+Seelos Therapeutics is a clinical-stage biopharmaceutical company based in New York, founded in 2016.
+It specializes in developing novel therapeutics to address unmet medical needs, particularly focusing on central nervous system (CNS) disorders and other rare conditions.
+The company's lead programs include SLS-002, an intranasal racemic ketamine for treating acute suicidal ideation and behavior in patients with major depressive disorder and post-traumatic stress disorder; SLS-005, a protein stabilizer for Sanfilippo syndrome; and SLS-006, a partial dopamine agonist for Parkinson's disease.
+Additionally, Seelos Therapeutics has several preclinical programs targeting various conditions such as Parkinson's disease, chronic inflammation in asthma, narcolepsy, and post-operative pain management.

 Koneksa